 Canadian Trading Symbol: (TSX-V: CZX)

 Seek the truth,

 The Equedia Letter

-Disclosure: We’re biased towards Canada Zinc Metals Corp. because the Company is an advertiser on www.equedia.com.
-We currently own options in the Company and also plan on purchasing shares following this Letter.
+We are biased towards Canada Zinc Metals Corp. because the Company is an advertiser on www.equedia.com.
+We currently own shares in Canada Zinc Metals Corp.
 You can do the math.
 Our reputation is built upon the companies we feature.
 That is why we invest in every company we feature in our Equedia Special Report Editions.
 It’s your money to invest and we don’t share in your profits or your losses, so please take responsibility for doing your own due diligence and consult your own professional advisers before investing in Canada Zinc Metals Corp. or trading in Canada Zinc Metals Corp. securities.
 Equedia.com and Equedia Network Corporation are not registered as investment advisers, broker-dealers or other securities professionals with any financial or securities regulatory authority.
 Remember, past performance is not indicative of future performance.
 This article also contains forward-looking statements that are subject to risks and uncertainties that could cause actual results to differ materially from the forward looking statements made in this article.
 Just because many of the companies in our previous Equedia Reports have done well, doesn’t mean they all will.
-Furthermore, Canada Zinc Metals Corp. and its management have no control over our editorial content and any opinions expressed are those of our own.
+Canada Zinc Metals Corp. and its management have no control over our editorial content and any opinions expressed in this article are our own.
 We’re not obligated to write a report on any of our advertisers and we’re not obligated to talk about them just because they advertise with us.
 For a complete disclosure of the compensation received by us from Canada Zinc Metals Corp., please review our Terms of Service and full disclaimer at www.equedia.com/terms-of-use/.